isabelroses/dotfiles/README.md

 ##### NixOS

-- Install [NixOS](https://nixos.org/download), you might need to follow the [manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation)
 You might want to use the [lilith iso configuration](./systems/lilith/), provided in this repository

 - To build it you can run `nix build .#images.lilith`.
 - Or you can download it from the [release page](https://github.com/isabelroses/dotfiles/releases/latest).

+If you opted to use the lilith iso image, you can use the `iznix-install` script to install it on your system.
+Otherwise, you can follow the steps below.

+1. Install [NixOS](https://nixos.org/download), you might need to follow the [manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation)
-- Clone this repository to `~/.config/flake`
+2. Clone this repository to `~/.config/flake`
-- Run `sudo nixos-rebuild switch --flake ~/.config/flake#<host>`
+3. Run `sudo nixos-rebuild switch --flake ~/.config/flake#<host>`

 ###### Dual boot